shancs09/bowmen-watsonx/Orchestrate/Readme.md

 ## Steps to deploy CE applications and functions

+Clone this GitHub repo to your local machine.

 You will find both Code Engine Applications as well as IBM Cloud function code.

 Refer to [Deploying applications on Code Engine](https://cloud.ibm.com/docs/codeengine?topic=codeengine-deploy-app-tutorial) and [Working with Cloud functions](https://cloud.ibm.com/docs/codeengine?topic=codeengine-fun-work) if you need help to deploy following.
 Keep in mind that